BLE-LTER/bleutils/README.md

 df <- add_cp_cols(df, station_code_col = "station")
 ```

 Note that this function relies on a table of station information.
-This is [kept on Box](https://utexas.app.box.com/file/1092468994724?s=sjt5phkdpyx9vsvpvcss461562vb5wsw) and a direct download link to it is fed under the argument "station_source" to the function.
+This is [kept on Box at BLE-IM/BLE_LTER_CP_Stations.csv](https://utexas.app.box.com/file/1092468994724?s=sjt5phkdpyx9vsvpvcss461562vb5wsw) and a direct download link to it is fed under the argument "station_source" to the function.
 To generate a direct link to the Box file, go to its Shared Link Settings, and copy the URL under "Direct Link".
 You can also feed the function a local file path instead of a Box link.

 ```r
 update_cp_stations(source_file = "path_goes_here")